 Ologies considered as “low hanging fruit” should be added first to the EI platform, i.e. those posing the lowest barrier.
 This contributes to early momentum for the EI project by showing positive results and creates immediate favorable references.

-Another identified success factor is to add ologies that have people with a need, interest and ability to utilize the EI platform.
-Reasons ranged from improved access to their multimedia, economical gains, having access to other departments’ images, or better integration with the EMR.
+Another identified success factor is to add ologies that have caregivers with a need, interest and ability to utilize the EI platform.
+Reasons ranged from improved access to their multimedia, economic gains, access to other departments’ images, and better integration with the EMR.
 A true example of an ology joining the EI platform with success is found in a reference interview performed at Region Värmland in Sweden where cardiologist Edit Floderer saved 5–10 minutes per patient for each ultrasound examination performed (read the article Swedish county council shows the way to a successful implementation of enterprise imaging).

 These days, I save five to ten minutes per patient for every ultrasound examination.

 Make sure to have strong IT support in the implementation group and include members from different user groups.
 This is necessary to attain high usability and acceptance among physicians.
 Some specialists will be able to use diagnostic tools and workflows provided by the EI platform, while others will need their existing best-of-breed tools integrated and new workflows created.
 Creating efficient diagnostic tools and workflows can easily be achieved through a collaboration between IT and the end users of the EI platform.